nikolaGeorgiev3000/data-structures-fmi-is-2025/README.md

-# Data_structures_and_algorithms_FMI_IS_2025
+# Data-structures-FMI-IS-2025
-Implementations, exercises, and notes on Data Structures and Algorithms course taken by me in Information Systems.
+Implementations, exercises, and notes on Data Structures course taken by me in Information Systems.